vitorgalvao/tape/README.md

   tape backup                Update definitions and backup settings tape restore <tgz> [def]   Restore settings from previous backup
-                             Giving a definition name restores only that software tape list                  Show supported software separated by what will be backed up tape launchd <on|off>      Load or unload an agent to perform daily backups tape update                Force update of backup definitions tape version               Show tape version
+                             Giving a definition name restores only that software tape list                  Show names of supported software separated by what will be backed up tape list tokens           Show tokens of supported software separated by what will be backed up tape launchd <on|off>      Load or unload an agent to perform daily backups tape update                Force update of backup definitions tape version               Show tape version